QUICK ANSWER

 Price: $59/week, $79/month, or $99 for 3 months | Questions: Undisclosed | Platforms: Web only

-PrepAgent is a video-first exam prep service with 75+ animated lessons, live webinars five days a week, and private tutoring available at $75 per hour.
-It covers all 50 states with state-specific add-ons.
+PrepAgent is a video-first exam prep service with 75+ animated lessons, live webinars five days a week, audio lessons, flashcards, and state-specific question support for Florida.
+It covers many states rather than only Florida.

 What it does well: